Operational Resilience in Australia

 4. Promoting Regulatory Compliance

-• CPS 230 aligns Australian financial institutions with global best practices for operational risk management.
+- CPS 230 brings the Australian financial institutions into alignment with the international leading standards in operational risk management.

 5. Responding to Emerging Threats

-• The rise of cyber threats, digital transformation, and increased reliance on third-party service providers necessitates modernized risk management approaches.
+- Rising cyber threats, the growth of digital transformation, and increased reliance on third-party service providers drive the need for modern risk management approaches.

 Detailed Breakdown of CPS 230 Requirements